NCEAS/pfx-commercial/portfolio/text/notes.md

 diversification here means into farm or other non-agricultural work

 access to financial capital important to diversification

-## @hilborn2007 - Moving to sustainability by learning from successful fisheries

 ## @hilborn1985 - Fleet dynamics and individual variation: why some people catch more fish than others